-- Enhance the leadership capacity of county health teams to deliver diabetes service at selected health facilities
+- Enhance the leadership capacity of county health teams to deliver diabetes services at selected health facilities

-- Develop policy instruments/documents to govern the delivery of NCD services nationally
+- Develop policy instruments/documents to govern the delivery of non-communicable disease (NCD) services nationally

 - Provide increased access to quality diabetes services at selected health facilities

 - Effectively manage data for diabetes services provision